 In the exceptional circumstance under which Eve Studio may cancel the course, you will receive a full refund, or the opportunity to transfer your enrolment to a future training (to be used within 24 months).

 Will this course be impacted by the coronavirus pandemic?

 As this course is being delivered online, it should not be impacted by COVID-19 restrictions.

-Scholarships are available for Black, Indigenous and Women of Colour (BIWOC), by application.
+Scholarships are available for Black, Indigenous and Women of Colour (BIWOC).
+Please email us to enquire.

 Eve Studio participates in the 'Pay The Rent' initiative, whereby 1% of all revenue is paid to local Aboriginal community-controlled organisations.

 Furthermore, 5% of course fees will be donated to The Global Women's Project.

 First payment deducted at time of enrolment.
 Total paid: $990